Diana Sd.Kfz.6/3 7.62cm(R) Anti-Tank Gun German 5 ton Half-Track Bronco 1/35

 I had the camouflage painting of the red-brown this time.
 German gray of the groundwork is left here and there.
 Originally there is not the conclusive evidence painted in German gray, this is my feeling.
 In other words, it is an image of the North African painting of German vehicle.

 Regarding the white aviation identification mark, I thought that decal was in the box but wasn’t there, I must paint it by myself.
 I masked it and now painting matte white.

 I blew sand dust.
 I found a white identification mark is run off here and there, need to repaint later.
-The open top vehicle has many painting areas and hard working.
-There are a lot of processes to the final completion.
+The open-top vehicle has many painting areas and hard working.
+There are a lot of processes to completion.

 This is the 5t half-track tied up the 7.62cm field gun on the loading platform which was captured from Russia.
 Full length of the models is 18 cm.

-Nine vehicles were produced, and this type of vehicle was operated all in the North Africa as the 605th tank hunting battalion.
-So a small number of productions, you may think it’s same as a trial manufacture vehicle or vehicle for emergency.
+Nine vehicles were produced, and this type of vehicle was operated all in North Africa as the 605th tank hunting battalion.
+So a small number of productions, you may think it’s the same as a trial manufacture vehicle or vehicle for an emergency.

-I did the weathering paint exaggeratedly because the hard condition of the vehicle in the severe climatic of the North African battle front.
+I did the weathering paint exaggeratedly because of the hard condition of the vehicle in the severe climatic of the North African battlefront.

 The good accent of measurement pole vivid color.